-Virtualization brings advantages to your operations such as reducing the cost of purchasing and maintaining hardware, reducing the cost of power as the number of physical servers is reduced, and reducing the physical space needed to house the servers.
-Virtualization can also decrease disaster recovery time, increase scalability, and increase availability.
-Among the benefits of virtualization, disaster recovery ranks at the top along with high availability and decreased deployment time.
+Virtualization brings several advantages to operations such as reducing the cost of purchasing and maintaining hardware, reducing the cost of power as the number of physical servers is reduced, and reducing the physical space required to house the servers.
+Virtualization can also decrease disaster recovery time, increase scalability and availability.

 Grantek is a VMWare certified partner and works with other Hypervisors such as Citrix and Microsoft’s Hyper-V. Grantek is also capable of deploying SaaS and IaaS solutions in AWS, Azure, Rackspace and the Google Cloud Platform.
 To determine how to properly implement the target platform, Grantek performs a Network Assessment to evaluate and document a network as it currently exists.
 If no network exists, the requirements of the new network will be developed with policies for interconnection safely to disparate systems.
 Grantek can develop, lead and turnkey these initiatives, or work with a client’s existing IT teams to leverage our expertise in ICS environments and implement a previously developed program successfully.
 We can help consolidate the older or end-of-life hardware using Virtualization, while at the same time provide more comprehensive backup capability.
 Virtualization offers an opportunity to de-duplicate hardware sprawl and achieve better efficiencies in the server room.